e-comas/e-comas.com/_posts/2023-05-23-prime-day-2023-how-to-maximise-your-amazon-ad-strategy-for-optimum-sales.md

 As well as sales, it's also an opportunity to drive traffic, awareness and reviews.
 We've seen many clients generate massive successes with Prime Day, and we believe it should be a core part of your marketing strategy on Amazon.

-We've put together an advertising strategy you can use as a guide to maximise the time around the event, as well as the event itself.
+Our team at [e-Comas](https://e-comas.com/) have put together an advertising strategy you can use as a guide to maximise the time around the event, as well as the event itself.

 ![Prime Day logo](/images/uploads/prime-day.png "Prime Day logo")